 In the user program mode, read, write and jump storage protection is in effect.
 Therefore, user programs are limited to those areas assigned by the executive system.
-If the user program attempts to read, write or jump to an out-of-limits address, an interrupt returns control to the executive system for remedial action.
+If the user program reads, writes or jumps to an out-of-limits address, an interrupt returns control to the executive system for remedial action.